psychemedia/island-storynotes/hideaway-smuggler.md

 The barrels were rolled into the cellar
 To be sold all island wide
 The risks were high, but profits good
-For the these men to divide
+For the three men to divide

 But then one day John Tailor's wife
 Wanted a husband who was free
 So Tailor informed on his two friends
-They swung From a gallows tree.
+They swung from a gallows tree.

 John Tailor lived a wealthy man
 Until one fateful day